captainalan/react-syntax-highlighter-tutorial/README.md

 navigate directories, create and edit files, etc. You should have a Github account and be familiar with the basics of Git.
-Additionally, you should be familiar with concepts common to most programming languages like variables, comments, etc. While some experience working with JavaScript node, and React will be helpful it is not necessary for this tutorial.
+Additionally, you should be familiar with concepts common to most programming languages like variables, comments, etc. While some experience working with JavaScript, node, and React will be helpful, it is not necessary for this tutorial.

 You will also need to have the following things installed: